 Computer name;

-VM name.
+VM device name.
 As designated during the virtual machine’s image preparation process;

 VM state.
 This parameter has the following possible values: Running, Stopped, Suspended, Unknown;